robisim74/angular-l10n/README.md

      pipes: [TranslatePipe]
 })
 ```
-With `I18nSelectPipe` that displays the string that matches the current value:
+With Angular 2 `I18nSelectPipe` that displays the string that matches the current value:
 ```Html
 {{ gender | i18nSelect: inviteMapping | translate }}
 ```
-With `I18nPluralPipe` that pluralizes the value properly:
+With Angular 2 `I18nPluralPipe` that pluralizes the value properly:
 ```Html
 {{ messages.length | i18nPlural: messageMapping | translate }}
 ```